-A few years ago, Instagram wasn’t an essential social media network for several brands.
-But since 2012, the app’s usage has doubled and gets more engagement than any other rival.
-It’s also indispensible if you’re targeting young people, as over 48 million Millennials use Instagram.
+A few years back, Instagram wasn’t an essential social media network for most brands.
+But since 2012, the app’s usage has more than tripled gaining more engagement than any other rival.
+It’s also indispensable if you’re targeting young people, as over 100 million Millennials now use Instagram.

-But before you start sharing photos of mundane objects around the office featuring aesthetically pleasing filers, you will need to know the basics of how to succeed at Instagram.
+But before you start sharing photos of mundane objects around the office featuring aesthetically pleasing attributes, you will need to know the basics of how to succeed at Instagram.

 Have a plan of action

 A huge number of businesses will dive head first into the creative and compelling world of Instagram.
 But while this enthusiasm for artistry and engagement is all well and good, the absence of a rational plan won’t go down well with audiences that nowadays expect much more.

 The most successful brands on Instagram have a cohesion running through all of their posts, be it from a design or framing perspective.
 Just like your tone of voice on Twitter and Facebook, keep it consistent with the odd spontaneous post thrown in to keep your followers on their toes.